patsroy/3CSE/README.md

 Students can visit the code sections topic wise and Learn the basics.
-And then practice the questions related to that topic, which are given in the Practice Set Pdf in this repository.
+And then practice the questions related to that topic, which are given in the Question Bank Pdf in this repository.